• Paul Butler

 Today, we’re thrilled to announce that Y Combinator has backed our vision.
 Drifting in Space is part of Y Combinator’s Winter 2022 cohort.

-We’ve released Spawner, our open-source implementation of session-lived backends.
+We’ve released Plane, our open-source implementation of session-lived backends.
 We’re also opening up our managed session-lived backend platform, Jamsocket, to early users.
 If you’re pushing up against the limits of the browser, let’s talk.
 You can also follow us at @drifting_corp, @paulgb, and @taylorbaldwin.